DwayneCrous/Orion/README.md

 ### Mini-Games

 - `/flip-coin`
-  Flip a coin and get the result in an interactive embed.
+  Flip a coin and get the result in an embed.
 - `/dice-roll`
   Roll a dice (1-6) and see the result in an embed.
 - `/rock-paper-scissors choice:<rock|paper|scissors>`